Building out your own Sprinter van conversion is possible for most people, if you know where to start.

 Planning your Sprinter Van Conversion

-While moving into a camper van to live full time may grab the attention of headlines, the reality is that most people looking to buy or build a Sprinter van conversion are looking to own a camper van that they can use part-time, whether that’s as a weekender, for several weeks’ vacation, or road trip lasting for a few weeks or several months.
+While moving into a camper van to live van life full time may grab the attention of headlines, the reality is that most people looking to buy or build a Sprinter van conversion are looking to own a camper van that they can use part-time, whether that’s as a weekender, for several weeks’ vacation, or road trip lasting for a few weeks or several months.

 This is important because your needs and budget requirement will vary depending on how you plan to use your camper van – particularly when it comes to features such as storage, washing, bathroom facilities, showering and cooking equipment.